4 Graphics Explain Los Angeles’ Rare and Devastating January Fires

 Meanwhile, communities on the frontlines don't have to wait for a global climate response.
 There are steps they can take now to reduce wildfire risks and protect residents, such as restoring degraded forests and using controlled burns and other strategies to reduce fire fuel.

 New models to pay for these activities are emerging across the U.S. In California, Forest Resilience Bonds developed by Blue Forest and WRI raised $29 million for restoration and wildfire risk reduction across 63,000 acres in the Sierra Nevada mountains.
-Expanding such approaches in the U.S. and elsewhere can play a critical role in safeguarding communities, homes and businesses from the growing threat of wildfires.
+Expanding such approaches in the U.S. and elsewhere can play an important role in safeguarding communities, homes and businesses from the growing threat of wildfires.

 While it is too early to tell how bad 2025 will be for wildfires, we know which direction long-term trends are headed.
 Taking steps to protect communities and curb climate change cannot wait.